clj-kondo/clj-kondo/doc/config.md

 certain files and another hook is used in other files, divide them up into multiple files and namespaces.
 If the hooks use common code, you can put that in a library namespace and use `require` to load it from each hook's namespace.

+To test performance of a hook, you can write code which triggers the hook and repeat that expression `n` times (where `n` is a large number like 1000000).
+Then lint the file with `clj-kondo --lint` and measure timing.

 ## Output